vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 <img src="images_co2/home_assistant_co2_history_graph.png" alt="Home Assistant History Graph" width="500px" />

-You can also show baseline values in the graph by creating some extra custom sensors with a fixed value.\
+You can also show baseline values in the graph by creating a few extra custom sensors with fixed values.\
-This shows direct if the value is still correct.
+This makes it easy to see at a glance whether the current value is still in range.

 ```yaml
 # Sourcecode by vdbrink.github.io